itsreisv/etch-a-sketch/README.md

 // Start by using an element feature in js to create divs - DONE
 //make a function that creates multiple divs using flexbox, CSS grid, inline-block, or float/clear - DONE
 // create an eventListener that fills grid boxes in black when mouseover or on mouse click - DONE
-// make it so that when your mouse passes through a box, it fills as black instead of being on click
+// make it so that when your mouse passes through a box, it fills as black instead of being on click - DONE
+// make 4 size buttons and make each one change grid size on click